-PCPM in Ethiopia Trains Not Only Firefighters but Also Ambulance Teams
+PCPM in Ethiopia Trains Not Only Firefighters But Also Ambulance Teams

 Ethiopia’s fire service operates in a completely different reality than what we know in Europe.
 The most visible difference is the equipment of local rescuers – extremely low funding from the state and local government budgets means Ethiopian firefighters struggle with a constant shortage of rescue gear, firefighting agents, and even basic personal protective equipment like specialized gloves, boots, or helmets.

 Despite these shortages, the fire service represents public services bearing enormous responsibility for the safety and health of Ethiopia’s residents.
 This is especially true since medical teams also operate within fire department units.
-This unusual solution from a Polish perspective helps integrate the actions of firefighters and doctors, increasing the effectiveness of rescue operations.
+This unusual solution from a Polish perspective helps integrate the actions of firefighters and medics, increasing the effectiveness of rescue operations.

 Knowledge Is There, but Practice Is Lacking